gbengataylor/k8s-guestbook-aspdotnet-core-mvc-mongo/README.md

-# Example: Using MongoDB .NET Driver with .NET Core WebAPI
+# Example: Running the Kubernetes Guestbook app with ASP.NET Core with Metaparticle

  #### How to run it
  - TBD